Fraud Awareness Events

 • We are members of CIFAS – The UK Fraud Prevention Service.

-• We contribute to the funding of the DCPCU.
-The DCPCU is a national police unit formed between the City of London Police, the Metropolitan Police Service, UK Finance and the Home Office.
+• We contribute to the funding of the DCPCU, a national police unit formed between the City of London Police, the Metropolitan Police Service, UK Finance, and the Home Office.

-• We share fraud intelligence with the rest of the banking industry and law enforcement to protect our customers.
+• We share fraud intelligence with other banks and law enforcement to protect our customers.

-• We are a signatory to the Take Five Charter which provides our customers with up to date advice on fraud prevention.
+• We are a signatory to the Take Five Charter which gives our customers the latest advice on fraud prevention.

-• We are a participant of the Banking Protocol which helps our customers from being targeted by fraudsters and rouge traders.
+• We are a participant of the Banking Protocol which helps protect customers from fraudsters and rogue traders.

 • We work with other banks to quickly recover fraudulent funds for our customers.